-The Rawlings-Blake administration may have blamed Labor Day weekend scheduling problems for the decision to discontinue the Baltimore Grand Prix, but documents reviewed by The Brew show the city promised to hold the weekend open and make sure no other events caused a conflict.
+The Rawlings-Blake administration has publicly blamed scheduling problems over Labor Day weekend for its decision to discontinue the Grand Prix, but documents reviewed by The Brew show that the city promised to hold the weekend open and make sure no other events caused a conflict.

 In a 2012 agreement signed by Mayor Stephanie Rawlings-Blake and Race On LLC organizers J.P.
 Grant and Gregory O’Neill, the city pledged to “actively support and promote the reservation of the Labor Day period for each race” through 2016.